 Franchise Killer: It would've been this if the game sold fewer than a quarter million units.
 (More in a retroactive sense; the game was expected to be the final game in the series and was developed as such.)
-Thankfully, this was was averted, as it became one of the best selling titles in the franchise, and was a commercial and critical success in Japan and the West.
+Thankfully, this was was averted with a vengeance as, thanks to global sales, it became the best-selling title in the history of the franchise by an extremely wide margin.

 Killer App: It was reported in the UK that the bundle of Awakening and a limited edition 3DS XL made up about 30% of all 3DS XL sales the week it was released, and helped boost sales of the system 50% compared to the previous weeks.

 No Dub for You: While the various European localizations are very creative and heavily Woolseyized, only English and Japanese voiceovers exist for the game, unlike Radiant Dawn's multiple European voices.
-However, all Western versions of the game contain both voice tracks, unlike with previous Fire Emblem games.
+However, all Western versions of the game contain both voice tracks, unlike with previous Fire Emblem games, and unlike the follow-up, Fire Emblem Fates (which contained only the English audio).

 One of Us: If his Twitter is anything to go by, Kaiji Tang, the English voice actor for Owain, is an avid player of the game himself.